amigazen/InAction/README.md

 ## InAction BOOPSI classes

--**page.gadget** - a container gadget enabling multi-page views within a window.
+-**listview.gadget** - a list view gadget originally included in GadToolsBox 3.0 -**page.gadget** - a container gadget enabling multi-page views within a window.
+Originally by Jens Tröger, this is based on the refactored version included in GadToolsBox 3.0
 -**progress.gadget** - a progress bar gadget for illustrating progress of a long running operation.
+Originally included in GadToolsBox 3.0
+-**smartbitmap.image** - a smart bitmap image class.
+Originally included in GadToolsBox 3.0

 ## About ToolKit